No one's job is easy, even when things are smooth sailing.

-This way, if and when they notice red flags popping up, they can attempt to turn the tides before it's too late.
+If and when you notice red flags popping up, you can attempt to turn the tides before it's too late.
 That said, it's not always easy for employees to pick up these signs.
 "What's important is to be alert of situations around the office to ensure the security of your position in the company," Ryan Kahn, a career coach and author of Hired!
 The Guide for the Recent Grad, told Forbes.
 Here are the most common signs that you could be walking the line between hired and fired.

 Most people on the job are subject to an annual review, that awkward one-on-one meeting with your boss where they're obligated to offer you constructive criticism.
 Most bosses won't turn down the opportunity!
 But if you find yourself leaving the meeting feeling completely slammed with a whole wheelbarrow full of unexpected complaints, it might be time for a reality check.
 "Critical performance reviews could be a major sign that your job is in jeopardy," Kerr told Business Insider.
 If this happens to you, it might be a great idea to start looking around for other opportunities before you need to.
 Meanwhile, try to stay calm and work towards making improvements in the areas that were brought to your attention.